MicrosoftDocs/powerbi-docs/powerbi-docs/service-publish-to-web.md

 ## Data refresh

 Data refreshes are automatically reflected in your embedded report or visual.
 It can take approximately 1 hour for refreshed data to be visible from embed codes.
-You can disable automatic refresh by selecting **do not refresh** on the schedule for the dataset used by the report.
+You can disable automatic refresh by selecting **don't refresh** on the schedule for the dataset used by the report.

 ## Custom visuals